hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 ```
 ***

-## Reintroducing `awk` <a name="awk"></a>
+## Introducing `awk` <a name="awk"></a>

-`awk is command/script language that turns text into records and fields which can be selected to display as kind of an ad hoc database.
+`awk` is command/script language that turns text into records and fields which can be selected to display as kind of an ad hoc database.
 With awk you can perform many manipulations to these fields or records before they are displayed.

 **`awk` usage:**